forcedotcom/SFDX-Data-Move-Utility/README.md

 - **For the detailed documentation, visit the [SFDMU Help Center](https://help.sfdmu.com/)**
 - **The changelog (including only important updates) can be found [here](https://help.sfdmu.com/full-documentation/additional-information/changelog)**
-- **You can also use the [SFDMU Desktop GUI Application](https://github.com/forcedotcom/SFDX-Data-Move-Utility-Desktop-App) that can help you to configure and to run the Plugin**

 ```bash